 VRRP is not supported on a routed interface enabled with WAN Overlay.
 In such cases, a subinterface, sharing the same physical interface, must be configured for local LAN access to support VRRP.

-When LAN interface is down, VRRP instance would go to INIT state, and then the SD-WAN Edge sends the route withdrawal request to the SD-WAN Gateway/Controller and all the remote SD-WAN Edges remove those routes.
+When LAN interface is down, VRRP instance would go to INIT state, and then the SD-WAN Edge sends the route withdrawal request to the SD-WAN Edge/Controller and all the remote SD-WAN Edge remove those routes.
 This behavior is applicable for the static routes added to the VRRP enabled interface as well.